Lightning-AI/pytorch-lightning/docs/source/common/loggers.rst

 ==========

 `Neptune.ai <https://neptune.ai/>`_ is a third-party logger.
-To use :class:`~pytorch_lightning.loggers.NeptuneLogger` as your logger do the following.
+To use :class:`~pytorch_lightning.loggers.NeptuneLegacyLogger` as your logger do the following.
 First, install the package:

 .. code-block:: bash